markjaquith/hk/docs/about.md

 ::: danger
 Hey HN, I just published this thing _today_ and have only spent about 3 days on it.
 It's about as young as a project gets.
 What I've wrote on this page I got about 20% done with, moved onto something else, and hadn't come back to it.
 It certainly is not HN ready.

+Until hk hits 1.0 read this like you would notes left on someone's desk—because that's effectively what it is.
 :::

 ## Why does this exist?